Posted on

 You can begin the story with a clear conflict or a problem.
 This approach allows you to initially talk about a problem that pushes the story forward.
 Further, this allows the story to move towards transformation and impact.
 This will lead your audiences to get invested in conflict resolution.

-Besides the above approach, you begin with showcasing happy outcomes, and then talking about the current harsh reality.
+Besides the above approach, you begin by showcasing happy outcomes and then talking about the current harsh reality.

 Eventually, you can finish the story with how the solution has changed a life with a compelling call to action.